jakeatmsft/tempIQ_mods/README.md

  - If it works you're done!

 ## (Optional) Mount Dimmer
  - You can mount the dimmer, by drilling a hole into the side of the machine and cutting out enough of the side wall to accommodate the dimmer board.
 Best tools for this are a dremel and maybe a soldering iron to melt plastic.
-I also used tin snips to cut away and loose plastic.
+I also used tin snips to cut away the loose plastic.

 Inside:
 ![alt](https://github.com/jakeatmsft/tempIQ_mods/blob/d4c451755a440413ef13aad4a1d60d1c9742c79a/dimmer/imgs/PXL_20220430_025959070.jpg)